Behavior-dLDS: A decomposed linear dynamical systems model for neural activity partially constrained by behavior: Experiment Details

 \begin{supfigure*}{}

-{\textbf{Four strongest $\bm{\Psi}$ connections between dynamics coefficients and motor activity in a model with four behaviors (motor and 3 trial types based on stimulation patterns, i.e., fish offset by experimenter).} Overall model $R^2 = 0.93$.
+{\textbf{Four strongest $\bm{\Psi}$ connections between dynamics coefficients and motor activity in a model with four behaviors (motor and 3 trial types based on stimulation patterns, i.e., fish offset by experimenter).} Overall model neural data reconstruction $R^2 = 0.93$; reconstruction of smoothed behavior data input to the model $R^2 = 0.997$ (all 4 behavior traces concatenated).
 Dynamic connectivity maps and dynamics coefficients shown.
 Motor-aligned dynamics are utilized throughout the recording or later in the recording.} \end{supfigure*}

 \begin{supfigure*}{}